rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 a long-running Azure backup, which can be serious.
 Automated alerts call problems to your attention.

-To make this topic easy to understand, I am dividing this into three parts.
+To make this topic easy to understand, I am dividing the process into the following three parts:

 1. Enable **Backup Report**.
 2. Write a KQL query to check long-running server backups.